 Over the past few years I have been on a spiritual path of self-healing and seeking purpose in my life.
 I began studying East Asian healing and energy philosophies, taking classes in yoga, tai chi, meditation, and vibration movement.
 Then I attended a crystal singing bowl sound bath and chakra series that changed my life in ways that I never would have imagined.
-At one of the sound baths I was introduced to a Tibetan singing bowl and the sound vibrations resonated with me.
+At one of the sound baths I was introduced to a Himalayan singing bowl and the sound vibrations resonated with me.
 After further research, I discovered that there were sound therapies using singing bowls and that I was meant to learn the traditional ways of healing with these bowls.
-Fate stepped in and has taken me on an incredible journey to become a Himalayan Chakra Singing Bowl Sound Healer and Owner of Singing Bowl Soundsations.
+Fate stepped in and has taken me on an incredible journey to become a Himalayan Singing Bowl Sound Healing Practitioner and Owner of Singing Bowl Soundsations.

 And so, the journey begins.
-I attended the Atma Buti Sound & Vibrational School in Boulder, Colorado and trained under Master Teacher, Suren Shrestha who shares with so much love and compassion the traditional ways of healing with Tibetan singing bowls – bowl layouts, mantras, healing intentions, and therapies – that have been passed on to him from his Nepalese teachers.
-In November 2016, I completed certification and began my practice offering private sound massage healing and group sound baths.
+I attended the Atma Buti Sound & Vibrational School in Boulder, Colorado and trained under Master Suren Shrestha who shares with so much love and compassion the traditional ways of healing with Himalayan singing bowls - bowl layouts, mantras, healing intentions, and therapies – that have been passed on to him from his Nepalese teachers.
+In November 2016, I completed certification and began my practice offering private sound healing and group sound baths.

-Fall 2018, I trained with Arden Wilken through Bastyr University and received certification in Basic and Advanced Spiral of 5ths Tuning Fork Sound Therapy.
+In Fall 2018, I trained with Arden Wilken through Bastyr University and received certification in Basic and Advanced Spiral of 5ths Tuning Fork Sound Therapy.

 In addition to energy healing studies, I have always had a love for music and graduated with a Bachelor of Music degree in Studio Music from Silver Lake College and a Master of Music in Vocal Performance from Illinois State University.
 Through singing bowls I have found my voice and my call to service.